-Johannes Kepler studied a New Star first seen on October 9, 1604, in the right heel of Ophiuchus, the Serpent Bearer.
+Johannes Kepler studied a New Star first seen on October 9, 1604, in the right heel of Ophiuchus, the Serpent Bearer (see chart on the left).
 The New Star is popularly known as "Kepler's Star" for the astronomer who made a thorough study of it.
 In 1572, the eruption of "Tycho's Star" had caused consternation among those who held to the old Worldview with its devotion to heavenly perfection, and the two New Stars confirmed that something was awry with the old paradigm.
 Both phenomena occurred in Shakespeare's lifetime, and we should expect that after writing of Tycho's Star in Hamlet, that he would not fail to write about the second outburst.
 An article in 2009 identified it as the star in All's Well that Helen in reference to Bertram aptly calls "bright" and "particular" as the outburst was so bright that initially it was visible by day, and it was particular because it was the second such phenomenon in 32 years.
-The sketch on the left is based on Kepler's original drawing.
-[Sketch copyright Morgan T. Hughes and Troy Rosenbaum, used by permission.]
+[The chart on the left reproduces Kepler's original drawing.
+It is copyright Morgan T. Hughes and Troy Rosenbaum, used by permission.]

 Paroles is a Shakespearean embellishment to the old tale from which All's Well derives, which alerts auditors to the possibility that he has a sub-textual role to play.
 Paroles is a soldier, and Helen calls him a notorious liar and a coward.
-Moreover, he is obsessed with Helen's virginity.
 They greet each other and right away Paroles asks her, "Are you meditating on virginity?"
-Something has occurred to make this a pressing topic.
-Helen compares her love for Bertram as love for a "bright particular star," which has puzzled critics, but since the play was written sometime in the years 1603-1605, the star in question could be Kepler's Star of 1604.
+Helen explains by comparing her love for Bertram as love for a "bright particular star," which has puzzled critics, but since the play was written sometime in 1603-1605, the star in question could be Kepler's Star of 1604.

-Turning the clock back from October 9, 1604, we see from the chart above that Mars was retrograde through the first half of the year as it passed through the constellation Virgo, the Virgin.
-This explains Paroles' obsession with Helen's virginity.
-The timing is right because the retrogradation antedates Kepler's Star, to which Helen is devoted, for Bertram is her bright and special star to whom she hopes to lose her virginity.
+Turning the clock back from October 9, 1604, we see from the chart on the right that Mars was retrograde through the first half of the year as it passed through the constellation Virgo, the Virgin.
+This explains Paroles' obsession with virginity, and Helen's apt reposte.
+The retrogradation antedates Kepler's Star, to which Helen has become devoted, for as she explained, Bertram has become her bright and special star to whom she hopes to lose her virginity.
+It seems that All's Well was written after October 9, 1604.

 X-ray image of Kepler's supernova pictured by NASA's Chandra Observatory.
 Colors from red to blue signify low- to high-energy radiation.
 The stellar background is from the Sloan Digitized Sky Survey.
 The Chandra Observatory is named for Subrahmanyan Chandrasekhar, among whose accomplishments is the calculation of the limiting mass of a class of stars known as White Dwarfs.
 Supernovae like Kepler's are exploding White Dwarfs that are destabilized when accretion from a neighboring star causes their mass to exceed the Chandrasekhar limit.